FiniteVoid/Edge-Detection-and-Fast-Seam-Carving/readme.md

 1. Energy calculation is done using Sobel filters.
 2. Seam calculation is done using dynamic programming.
 3. Seam removal is vectorized using torch, and is done in a single loop.
 4. This is where significant speedup can be achieved by sacrificing quality.
-We can chose to remove multiple seams at once from a single Energy Accumulation Matrix, hence reducing the times the Energy Accumulation Matrix needs to be recalculated.
+We can chose to remove multiple seams at once from a single Energy Accumulation Matrix, hence reducing the times it needs to be recalculated.

    This is done by setting the number of seams to be removed per calculation.
 However, this results in a loss of quality as the seams are not recalculated after each removal.

+5. Takes about 2 seconds per seam to be removed from a 1000x1000 image at step = 1.
+6. Takes about 0.4 seconds per seam to be removed from a 1000x1000 image at step = 10.